Early Drama at Oxford (EDOX): www.edox.org.uk

 The Thomas Nashe Project: https://research.ncl.ac.uk/thethomasnasheproject/

 At the centre of this ambitious project is the new critical edition of the works of Thomas Nashe which will be published by Oxford University Press.
-Over the next five years, the team will be putting together six volumes of Nashe’s writing, from closet drama and erotic poetry, to satire and the early novel.
+Over the next few years, the team will be putting together six volumes of Nashe’s writing, from closet drama and erotic poetry, to satire and the early novel.